What style of glasses is right for me?

 As with all recommendations, keep the following in mind when looking for the right pair of frames: the exception proves the rule.

-For many people, an outfit that clashes is exactly what they're going for or perhaps they want their glasses to match a particular outfit – and that means there are suddenly other criteria to consider.
-The best solution is to try out those frames that speak to you while also getting your optician's expert opinion.
+For many people, an outfit that clashes is exactly what they’re going for, or perhaps they want their glasses to match a particular outfit – and that means there are suddenly other criteria to consider.
+The best solution is to try out those frames that speak to you while also getting your eye care professional's expert opinion.

 How eyebrows affect your choice of glasses

 Eyebrows help make a person’s face unique.
 So make sure you find glasses to match!
 The shape of your eyebrows and the distance between them and your eyes affects what frames are right for you.
 The upper edge of the frames should run parallel to your eyebrows without covering these up or cutting them off.
 This way your glasses fit your face perfectly and emphasize your eyes.

 Once again, the exception proves the rule.
 Often the wearer’s eyebrows disappear behind bold, fashionable frames or large lenses.
 In this case, check to see if the frames cover your eyebrows completely to ensure a harmonious look.

 The color of the frames

 The color of the frames is just as important as the shape in determining how glasses look on the particular wearer.
 What tint works best with particular lenses?
 What color suits the frames?
 In addition to reflecting your own personal taste, your glasses should complement the color of your hair, skin and eyes – these factors determine what color suits you best.
 A distinction is made between four different types, each named after one of the seasons.
 Figure out what type you are, and selecting the right color will be easy!